learning-web/learning-web.github.io/_guides/jakob_schwichtenberg.md

 The main idea behind my teaching style is perfectly summarized by the following quote by Edwin Jaynes:

->The goal should be, not to implant in the students’ mind every fact that the teacher knows now; but rather to implant a way of thinking that enables the student, in the future, to learn in one year what the teacher learned in two years.
-Only in that way can we continue to advance from one generation to the next.
+*"The goal should be, not to implant in the students’ mind every fact that the teacher knows now; but rather to implant a way of thinking that enables the student, in the future, to learn in one year what the teacher learned in two years.
+Only in that way can we continue to advance from one generation to the next."*

 **Subjects**: {% for tag in page.tags %} {{ tag | downcase }}	{% endfor %}